emiwuwu/DessertPalette/README.md

 ---
 ## Usage

-To make the most of DessertPalette and explore the world of dessert recipes, follow these simple steps:

 1. **Installation**: Ensure you have the necessary dependencies installed by following the installation instructions provided in the [Installation](#installation) section of this README.

 2. **Run the Application**: Start the Flask application by running the following command in your project directory: